Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Methodology

-In this section, we discuss a situation wherein the target dataset is exclusively composed of unlabeled test data.
-This implies that our objective is centered around the concept of test-time adaptation, where the focus is on adapting and refining the merged model's performance specifically during the testing phase~\citep{mounsavengBagTricksFully2023,liangComprehensiveSurveyTestTime2023}.
-In this context, the emphasis lies on optimizing the model's predictions and generalization ability when confronted with unseen, unlabeled instances during the testing process.
+It is worth noting that the process of obtaining $w^*$ depends on the specific model fusion algorithm $\mathcal{A}$ used, which is transparent to our approach.
+Instead, our study focuses on optimizing the upper-level objective function, as defined in Eq.(\ref{eq:upper_optim}), without concern for the implementation details of Eq.(\ref{eq:lower_optim}).
+In extreme cases, $w^*$ may be determined as a hyperparameter, enabling the inner optimization problem to be bypassed through hyperparameter tuning on the validation set, rather than iterative optimization, which remains conceptually aligned with our framework.

+Algorithm~\ref{alg:meta-learn_mask} describes the meta-learning procedure for learning the shared mask.
+Specifically, it iteratively refines a Concrete mask parameterized by its logits $\psi$.
+Within the inner loop, we first optimize the algorithmic parameters $w_{\mathcal{A}}$ through single-step test-time adaptation training (e.g., weight parameters of AdaMerging).
+Here, we use a large learning rate to ensure that $w_{\mathcal{A}}$ is updated quickly.
+Alternatively, we can bypass this step by selecting hyperparameters based on performance on the validation set (e.g., Task Arithmetic or Ties-Merging).
+We then update the merged model weights to $\mathcal{A}(\theta_0, \{\mathcal{M}(\tau_j, m)\}_{j=1}^T; w)$.
+Then, in the outer loop, we optimize the logits $\psi$ of the Concrete mask $m$.
+Our approach functions as a versatile plug-in method, seamlessly integrable with existing model fusion techniques.
+For more details on combining our method with specific model fusion algorithms, please refer to Appendix~\ref{appendix:algorithm_details}.

+\textbf{Test-time adaptation training.} We consider a scenario where the target dataset contains only unlabeled test data.
+Therefore, to maximize Eq.(\ref{eq:upper_optim}), we use a test-time adaptation training approach~\cite{mounsavengBagTricksFully2024,liangComprehensiveSurveyTestTime2023}.
+The objective is to enhance the model's predictive accuracy and its capacity to generalize to unseen, unlabeled examples during the testing phase.

 Take classification tasks as an example.
-We can use the merged model to make predictions on the unlabeled test data, and then use the predictions to optimize the merged model.
-Specifically, we can use the entropy loss to optimize the merged model, which is defined as
+We can use the merged model to make predictions on the unlabeled test data, and then use these predictions to optimize the merged model.
+Specifically, we minimize the Shannon entropy of the predictions as a proxy objective to encourage the model to make confident predictions.

-where $x_i$ is the $i$-th unlabeled instance, $p(\hat{y}_c|x_i)$ is the predicted probability of the $c$-th class, and $C$ is the number of classes.
-By minimizing the entropy loss on the unlabeled test data, the model tends to make confident predictions.
+where we sample a batch of unlabeled data from the test set of each task $s_i$, $N=BT$ is the number of unlabeled instances, $B$ is the batch size, $T$ is the number of tasks, $x_i$ is the $i$-th unlabeled instance, $p(\hat{y}_c\mid x_i)$ is the predicted probability of the $c$-th class, and $C$ is the number of classes.